20 July 1969 The First Men on the Moon

 Best wishes to all my readers and followers, I hope you enjoyed reading my previous post on dark matter, which is part of my series on cosmology, the study of the origin an evolution of the Universe as a whole.
 As you may recall in May/Jun last year I wrote series of 5 closely linked posts on the Moon.… Continue reading The Moon e-booklet

-Welcome On Sunday (20th July) it is the 45th anniversary of the first manned Moon landing.
+Originally Posted July 2014 -Updated April 2026 On 20 July 2014 it was the 45th anniversary of the first crewed Moon landing.
 To commemorate this.
-I thought that I'd re-post my article from 4th June which discussed the first Moon landings.
-I hope you enjoy reading or re-reading it.
-My next article, which I will post next week, will be on… Continue reading 45th Anniversary of first Men on the Moon
+I thought that I'd re-post an earlier article which discussed the first Moon landings.
+My next article, which I will post next week, will be on the subject of space… Continue reading First Humans on the Moon

 Living on the Moon.